Doctoral level study includes many deadlines, dates, forms and process. Here you will find links to required documents, deadlines and handbooks.

 The CES Student Program Handbook relates the policies and procedures that guide your involvement in the doctoral program.
 All students are expected to read and follow the information provided here.
 This handbook is meant to supplement information available thorough other UNC websites and the UNC Catalog.

 This manual is provided to students in order to guide them through the internship experience.
 It contains policies, procedures, contracts and forms that all students will need to complete and document their internship experiences and activities.
+Please download the proper manual below.

 Students’ progress in the doctoral program is reviewed bi-annually until they are admitted to doctoral candidacy.
 All student must submit course evaluation forms to all faculty who have instructed them in the prior calendar year.
 Students are responsible for providing faculty these forms and for completing the annual updating of their resumes and personal goal statements.
 Students must have submitted their updated resume and responses to answers the goal statements to their advisors by the due dates listed in bi-annual review guidelines.